Yod in Astrology

 Meaning, Finger of God, and How to Read It

-A Yod (sometimes called the Finger of God or Finger of Fate) is an aspect pattern formed by two planets 60° apart with both 150° from a third.
+A Yod (sometimes called the Finger of God) is an aspect pattern formed by two planets 60° apart with both 150° from a third.
 The third planet is the apex and becomes the focal point of the pattern's energy.
-Yods produce a sense of fated redirection: circumstances keep pushing the native toward adjustments around the apex planet's themes.
+Modern astrologers usually read Yods as repeated adjustment pressure around the apex planet's themes, not as proof of a fixed destiny.

 The name: Hebrew letter, medical term, or aspect pattern